 As to the brain waves near zero: to the extent that the phenomena of the heart-mind that moves, that shifts, and that is a part of action in the absence of volition is a phenomena of trance, I hope that the discussion of trance may be relevant to a discussion of “how do you properly drop your brain into the lower dan tien”.

-When I finally got around to talking about action in the absence of volition in my piece about Fuxi’s Poem (on this site, here), I realized that the zazen that gets up and walks around is somehow, at least for me, associated with a practice Gautama put forward in connection with the induction of the further meditative states:
+When I finally got around to talking about action in the absence of volition in my piece about Fuxi’s Poem (here), I realized that the zazen that gets up and walks around is somehow, at least for me, associated with a practice Gautama put forward in connection with the induction of the further meditative states:

 [One] dwells, having suffused the first quarter [of the world] with friendliness, likewise the second, likewise the third, likewise the fourth; just so above, below, across; [one] dwells having suffused the whole world everywhere, in every way, with a mind of friendliness that is far-reaching, wide-spread, immeasurable, without enmity, without malevolence.
 [One] dwells having suffused the first quarter with a mind of compassion… sympathetic joy… equanimity that is far-reaching, wide-spread, immeasurable, without enmity, without malevolence.